-During editing I will identify sensitivity or problematic content and suggest revision (i.e. language and depictions that are homophobic, transphobic, racist, misogynistic, abelist, etc.).
+During editing we will identify sensitivity or problematic content and suggest revision (i.e. language and depictions that are homophobic, transphobic, racist, misogynistic, abelist, etc.).
 Sometimes an author might not realize a sensitive issue is unintentionally coming across in a negative or derogatory way.
 It is not about censoring content or avoiding serious topics, but rather a consideration of tone and representation and a respect for diversity.

 The substantive edit includes a global notes document to explain concerns, ask questions, make overall suggestions, and offer solutions for content issues.
 Once you receive the edited manuscript and global notes document, please feel free to ask questions and let’s discuss.
-I’ll answer your questions, provide feedback, and help with brainstorming resolutions.
+We will answer your questions, provide feedback, and help with brainstorming resolutions.

+Developmental editing focuses on the overall story concepts (i.e. characters, plot, pacing, world building, point of view, logical flow, themes) and writing and is usually recommended before main editing.
 If you have a draft that feels like something is not working or there are significant content concerns and you would like some overall story feedback, a separate developmental edit might be just what the manuscript needs.
 Developmental editing can also be beneficial for works in progress.

-I occasionally do stand-alone developmental editing upon request.
+This type of editing involves notes addressing concerns for the overall story and on a chapter level.
+Developmental editing might result in significant rewriting and back-and-forth discussion between the author and editor.
+We occasionally do stand-alone developmental editing upon request.
 Sometimes during a substantive edit, significant content concerns might lead to the recommendation for a separate developmental edit to iron out major story elements that require rewriting.